 It is, therefore, correct to conclude that the adage “people are what they eat” is applicable to not only your overall nutrition and health, but also how your skin looks and feels.
 Being the largest organ in your body, your skin can benefit a lot from nutritional foods that have a positive impact on other major organs such as the heart.

 One of our biggest drive to adopt nutritionally based products is the desire to improve your total skin health.
-People of all ages are struggling with skin conditions such as sun damage, wrinkles, dry skin, rosacea, and acne, among other.
+People of all ages are struggling with common skin conditions such as sun damage, wrinkles, dry skin, rosacea, and acne, among other.
 These issues are very upsetting for those who are yet to understand the science of skin and nutrition.
 If you fall into this lot, read on!

 Start with the Basics…